-Lot range for classes J-N will be determined after weigh in; each animal to be shown in these classes must be entered)
+Lot range for classes J-O will be determined after weigh in; each animal to be shown in these classes must be entered)

-1. Market Animal (steer or heifer)
+1. Market Animal

-CLASS O ~ Feeder Calf - Any beef, dairy beef cross or crossbred calf born after January 1 of the current year to be shown by weight.
+CLASS P ~ Feeder Calf - Any beef, dairy beef cross or

+crossbred calf born after January 1 of the current year to be shown by weight.